Draco-lang/Language-suggestions/rfc0002-expressions-and-builtins.md

 The biggest change compared to classic C languages is that the `not` operators precedence has moved down from the usual unary prefix operators (`+` and `-`).
 This is also the precedence Python uses and the rationale behind it is that this should result in less parenthesizing.
 For example, `not x < y` would usually not make sense as `(not x) < y`, as the comparing a boolean value with relational operators don't make sense.
 Grouping the logical operators like this at the bottom means, that they are all right below the relational operators, already at the level where we can expect boolean values.

 **Note**: If you find this odd at first, I really suggest trying it out and playing with it.
-Admittedly, it's a diverge from the usual C-way, but the change has made a lot of sense after trying it out for an extended amount of time.
+Admittedly, it's a divergence from the usual C-way, but the change has made a lot of sense after trying it out for an extended amount of time.
 You can still comment your hate for this change afterwards, but don't skip it!